 YouTube Shorts Hook Video Prompts: 10 First-Second Templates

-Ten copy-ready YouTube Shorts hook AI video prompts — arrow callouts, curiosity gaps, talk-to-camera scroll-stops, countdown opens, POV reveals.
+Ten copy-ready YouTube Shorts hook AI video prompts for Veo 3.1, Sora 2 and Kling — arrow callouts, curiosity gaps, talk-to-camera scroll-stops, countdown opens, POV reveals.

-YouTube Shorts watch time is decided in the first second.
+YouTube Shorts retention is decided in the first second.
 Not the first three — the first one.
-If the first frame does not promise either curiosity, contrast or a clear payoff, viewers swipe before your video has loaded its main beat.
-The 10 prompts below are first-second openers: each one stages a single visual hook, leaves caption room at the top, and stays under 4 seconds so the algorithm can chain into your body content.
+If the opening frame does not promise curiosity, contrast or a clear payoff, viewers swipe before the main beat even loads.
+The 10 prompts below are first-second openers: each stages a single visual hook, leaves caption room at the top, and stays short enough that the algorithm can chain into your body content.
+They are written to render cleanly on the AI video models creators actually use as of June 2026 — Google Veo 3.1, OpenAI Sora 2 and Kuaishou Kling 2.5 — and they assume you composite the on-screen text in post, not in the model.

 Five required elements: